 11. Budget Allocation Process for Advisory Committees Completed Adopted by Council on December 14, 2017.
 12. Integrity Commissioner RFP and Recruitment Completed Integrity Commissioner appointed by Council on June 21, 2017.
-13. Posting of comments from Planning Staff with respect to Committee of Adjustment applications Update during the 1 st quarter of 2017.
+Posting of comments from Planning Staff with respect to Committee of Adjustment applications Update during the 1 st quarter of 2017.
 13. Bill 8 (Accountability Act) implementation To be scheduled for a future meeting date.
-Procedure for establishing committees or task forces To be scheduled for a future meeting date.
+14. Procedure for establishing committees or task forces To be scheduled for a future meeting date.
 15.Issues resulting from the Region of Peel representation discussions Update during the 1 st quarter of 2017.
 On-going consultation at the Region of Peel.
-16.Corporate Policy Review pertaining to Municipal Elections September 25, 2017 meeting date Discussion included on the September 25, 2017 Committee agenda.
+16.Corporate Policy Review pertaining to Municipal Elections October 31, 2017 meeting date Discussion included on the October 31, 2017 Committee agenda.

-17. Corporate Policy Review - Citizen Appointment Process (including a review to limit citizen member appointments to one committee) Update during the 1 st quarter or 2018.
+Corporate Policy Review - Citizen Appointment Process (including a review to limit citizen member appointments to one committee) Update during the 1 st quarter or 2018.
 18. Citizen appointments to committees (membership/ composition) Update during the 1 st quarter or 2018.
 Arising from discussion at General Committee on June 15, 2016.
 19. Review of committees for 2018-2022 term of Council Update during the 1 st quarter or 2018.
 Arising from discussion at General Committee on June 15, 2016.
-20. Review of Protocol Corporate Policy 06-02- 01 September 25, 2017 meeting date Discussion included on the September 25, 2017 Committee agenda.
-21. Governance Relations with Federal and Provincial Governments Update for upcoming General Committee meeting.
-The following recommendation was approved by Governance Committee on June 5, 2017: That staff prepare a protocol and report back to General Committee and that the Chair and Vice-Chair of the Governance Committee review a draft of the protocol prior to the report to General Committee.
+20. Review of Protocol Corporate Policy 06-02- 01 October 31, 2017 meeting date Discussion included on the October 31, 2017 Committee agenda.
+21. Governance Relations with Federal and Provincial Governments October 31, 2017 meeting date Discussion included on the October 31, 2017 Committee